snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Planning to implementing the functionality on the rider's page like selecting the rides from the available list provided from the driver..

 Created procedure to display to display the ride data in the UI grid view.

+So, far worked on the driver page functionality, created procedures, where the driver ride details can be saved appropriately